Forward-Education/pxt-smart-soldering/README.md

-# pxt-fwd-solder-3b3l
+# pxt-smart-soldering

-Smart Solder Kit, by Forward Education.
+Smart Soldering Kit, by Forward Education.

 Find us at [forwardedu.com](https://forwardedu.com/) and [learn.forwardedu.com](https://learn.forwardedu.com/).
 Learn more about the Smart Solder Kit on the [product page](https://forwardedu.com/products/smart-learn-to-solder-kit).